monasca/monasca-grafana/README.md

 ## Installation

-To install into an existing Grafana deployment, firstly ensure the Monasca datasource plugin for Grafana is deployed an operational.
+To install into an existing Grafana deployment, firstly ensure the Monasca datasource plugin for Grafana is deployed and operational.
 This will be used to proxy requests to the monasca-api services.
 Having that in place, do the
 following: